canjs/can-observable-object/doc/define/enumerable.md

 @signature `Boolean`

   Specifies if the property should be enumerable.
-By default, all properties except for ones with defined [can-define-object/define/get getters] are serialized.
-Prevent a property from being serialized like:
+By default, all properties except for ones with defined [can-define-object/define/get getters], [can-define-object/define/async], and [can-define-object/define/value] are serialized.

+  You can prevent a property from being serialized like:

   ```js
   import { DefineObject } from "can/everything";